-Every Literary Reportage student is paired with a professional writer for one semester of mentorship.
+Every Literary Reportage student is paired with a professional journalist for one semester of mentorship.
 It is a wonderful opportunity for an up-and-coming journalist to work with a professional, helping them on every facet of a project.
 Every week, in exchange for five hours of high-level research and reporting assistance, the writer provides an hour of constructive critique and guidance on the student’s work.

 The mentorship program is one of many ways that the Literary Reportage concentration makes the most of our position in a city that is home to some of most respected writers in the world.
 Here are some of the professional journalists who have taken part in the program so far.